dockstore/dockstore-documentation/docs/getting-started/getting-started-with-services.rst

 Getting Started with Dockstore Services
 =======================================
 .. note:: Dockstore Services is currently in beta mode.
+Also note that the screenshots below were taken on our staging site.
 Tutorial Goals
 --------------